Disclaimer: Batman doesn't belong to me. ^..^

 "Ivy!" called the Scarecrow, summoning my only means of escape.
 I would never have asked her to pull me from the Scarecrow's side, but at the same time, I couldn't disobey him.

-I looked up to see Robin being flung through the air, and the Batclaw being propelled after him, in an attempted to catch him before he fell uncontrollably.
+I looked up to see Robin being flung through the air.
+The Batclaw was propelled after him, in an attempt to catch him before he fell uncontrollably.
 With the Batman temporarily distracted, Ivy came over and hauled me up.
 The first cop appeared over the side of the building, raising his firearm and clicking the safety.
-Ivy pulled me back over the adjacent edge of the roof.
+I was pulled back over the adjacent edge of the roof.

-Air rushed by my ears, and that awful weightless sensation tore my stomach to shreds.
-We had only been falling for a second, but then Red summoned a thick stalk from the courtyard below to catch us.
-The cry that escaped her lips told me that she was using the last of her power.
+Air rushed by my ears and that awful weightless sensation tore my stomach to shreds.
+We had only been falling for a few seconds, but then Red summoned a thick stalk from the courtyard below to catch us.
+The cry that escaped her lips told me she was using the last of her strength.

-We rose once again, on the head of the developing stalk, so that now we could see the rooftop where the Batman stood with Robin.
+We rose once again, on the head of the growing stalk, and we could see the rooftop where the Batman stood with Robin.
 Batarangs and bullets were sprayed in our direction, but Ivy forced me flat.
 When I glanced up again, a bulb was growing around us.
-I recognized this plant from the time when I had broken her out.
-She was going to use it to take us into the soil, to take us away from Arkham.
+I recognized the plant from when she had broken out of her cell.
+She was going to use it to take us into the soil, take us away from Arkham.

-Just before the bulb closed around us completely, the scene below etched itself into my memory forever.
+Just before the bulb closed around us completely, the scene below etched itself onto my memory.
 The dark figures of the cops pulled the Scarecrow upright, ripping the mask from his head and roughly cuffing his wrists behind his back.
 His blue eyes appeared radiant in the night.
 Déjà vu flashed before me, as I remembered the time when he had first been unmasked back in Greenvale.
-I didn't fear him, but what I felt wasn't sympathy either.
+I hadn't feared him then, but what I felt now wasn't sympathy either.

-I think his blue eyes found mine, even over the distance that separated us, and my heart clenched because of something much, much deeper than just sympathy.
+I think his blue gaze found mine, even over the distance that separated us, and my heart clenched because of something much, much deeper than sympathy.

 Then the bud closed around me, and all I had was the memory of his face.

 A/N: So this is it, the grand finale!
-Please review. :D An impossibly big THANK YOU to everyone who's read, followed, favourited and reviewed this fic.
-I've had more views and more support than I could ever have expected from my first story on here, so thank you so much!
-I hope this ending is satisfying for you all.
-Originally, this was written for Char, a good friend of mine, for her birthday, and so it's dedicated to her.
-But thank you all again!
+Please review. :D I'd like to say an impossibly big THANK YOU to everyone who has read, followed, reviewed and favourited this fic.
+I could never have expected this much support for my first story on here, so thank you so much!
 Until next time, maybe...